jsolon-ph/setup_macos/readme.md

 ```
 brew install gh
 ```
-- verify installaiton with `gh version`
+- verify installation with `gh version`
 ## rclone
 - [Rclone](https://rclone.org/) helps you manage files in cloud storage devices
 - To install rclone, paste this in Terminal